-- A. A Controller shall notify Consumers of substantive or material changes to a privacy notice, including, but not limited to, changes to: (1) categories of Personal Data Processed; (2) Processing purposes; (3) a Controller's identity; or (4) methods by which Consumers can exercise their Data Rights request.
-Changes to a privacy notice shall be communicated to Consumers in a manner by which the Controller regularly interacts with Consumers. - B. Notice of a substantive or material change to a privacy notice must be made 15 calendar days before the change goes into effect. - C. A Controller must obtain Consent from a Consumer pursuant to 4 CCR 904-3, Rules 7.02-7.05 before Processing Personal Data for a secondary use, even if the new purpose is disclosed in the privacy notice.
+- A. A Controller shall notify Consumers of substantive or material changes to a privacy notice, including, but not limited to,.
+Such changes to: (1) categories of Personal Data Processed; (2) Processing purposes; (3) a Controller's identity; or (4) methods by which Consumers can exercise their Data Rights request.
+Changes to a privacy notice shall be communicated to Consumers in a manner by which the Controller regularly interacts with Consumers. - B. Notice of a substantive or material change to a privacy notice must be made 15 calendar days before the change goes into effect. - 1.Substantive or material changes may include, but are not limited to, changes to: (1) categories of Personal Data Processed; (2) Processing purposes; (3) a Controller's identity; (4) the act of sharing of Personal Data with Third-Parties; (5) the identity of Affiliates, Processors, or Third-Parties Personal Data is shared with; or (6) methods by which Consumers can exercise their Data Rights request. - B.If the substantive or material change to a Processing purpose disclosed in a revised privacy notice constitutes a secondary use under C.AR.S. § 6-1-1308(4) and 4 CCR904-3, Rules 6.08, a Controller must obtain Consent from a Consumer pursuant to C.R.S. § 6-1-1308(4) and 4 CCR 904-3, Rules 7.02-7.05 before Processing previously collected Personal Data for a secondary use, even if.
+Disclosure of the new Processing purpose is disclosed in the privacy notice. policy alone does not constitute valid Consent.